📋 Quick Summary

 Place the Arduino and Shield

-Set the Arduino Uno into the holder and secure it with screws.
-Then place the Adafruit Motor Shield on top of the Arduino, pressing it down gently to ensure all header pins are properly aligned and fully seated.
+After that, set the Arduino Uno into the holder and secure it with screws.
+Then place the Adafruit Motor Shield on top of the Arduino, pressing it down gently so that all header pins are properly aligned and fully seated.
 The shield should sit flush with no pins misaligned.

 Step 3: Wiring the Components

-Wiring the components correctly is one of the most critical steps in building your Bluetooth controlled robot car.
+Getting the wiring right matters a lot because a single wrong connection can mean motors spinning the wrong way or Bluetooth not working at all.
 This section covers the motor connections, HC-05 Bluetooth wiring, and power connections.
 Use the wiring diagram below as a reference.

 Motor Connections